Lancia Aurelia: First series

 The very first Aurelias were the B10 berlinas (sedans).
 They used a 1754 cc version of the V6 which produced 56 hp.
 The B21 was released in 1951 with a larger 1991 cc 70 hp engine.
 A 2-door B20 GT coupé appeared that same year.
 It had a shorter wheelbase and a Ghia-designed, Pinin Farina-built body.
 The same 1991 cc engine produced 75 hp in the B20.
 In all, 500 first series Aurelias were produced.

 Second series

 The second series Aurelia coupé pushed power up to 80 hp from the 1991 cc V6 with a higher compression ratio and repositioned valves.
 Other changes included better brakes and minor styling tweaks, such as chromed bumpers instead of the aluminium ones used in the earlier car.
 A new dashboard featured two larger instrument gauges.
 The suspension was unchanged from the first series.
-A new B22 sedan was released in 1952 with dual Webers and a hotter camshaft for 90 hp.
+A new B22 sedan was released in 1952 with dual Weber carburetors and a hotter camshaft for 90 hp.